Installation#

 This should display information about your GPU and CUDA installation.

-Important note: WSL installation is straightforward with the command above.
+WSL installation is straightforward with the command above.
 However, if you encounter issues, they’re likely due to Windows features that need to be enabled.
 Don’t panic—ask IT for assistance.

 STEP2: Download the Deep Learning Trained Models#